 Why are some labels missing in my Manifest?

-Shippo's admin uses UTC time.
-Labels created after 00:00 UTC time, will be considered for the next day's manifest.
+USPS uses Central time when calculating manifest/scanform cutoffs.
+Labels created after 00:00 (midnight) CST time, will be considered for the next day's manifest/scanform.
 If you are missing labels for your manifest, please change the submission date, to the next calendar day.

-00:00 UTC time is equivalent to 5:00 PM PST, or San Francisco time, 6:00 PM MT, 7:00 PM CST & 8:00 PM EST. Keep your timezone in mind when creating the manifests, or SCAN forms.
-For example, if a label is created at 5:30 PM PST, on March 1, the submission date for the manifest should be March 2.
+00:00 CST time is equivalent to 10:00 PM PST, 11:00 PM MT, & 1:00 AM EST. Keep your timezone in mind when creating the manifests, or SCAN forms.
+For example, if a label is created at 10:30 PM PST, on March 1, the submission date for the manifest should be March 2.

 Labels included in a Manifest that received an error cannot be manifested again

 If you run into an error generating a manifest or SCAN Form, our Support Team is happy to help you troubleshoot to find out what caused the error.
 Unfortunately, once a label is linked to a failed manifest with an error, we won't be able to get those labels manifested for you.
 Each label will need to be scanned by the carrier individually.

 An example manifest error looks like this:

 USPS may generate more than one Manifest

 USPS will often separate different types of shipments on separate SCAN Forms, so you may end up with several links to download under Manifest History.
 This is normal and expected, so just be sure to print each one.

 SCAN Forms may be separated by Priority Mail cubic rates only, Priority Mail rates (all other types), First Class Package, etc.